-The A-Z list of student clubs and organizations at Caldwell College.
+The A-Z list of student clubs and organizations at Caldwell University.

 This organization was established to expose students to opportunities in the accounting profession.
 The club sponsors trips to seminars and trade shows and invites speakers to discuss careers in accounting.
 All students are invited to join.